This page contains the resources you will need for assessing applications.

 - Observers from the Republic of Ireland please ensure you have read our observers guidance – Ireland.

 - Equality Charter Panellist role guidance.
-We recommend you read this first.
+We recommend you read this first (even if you have previously been a panelllist).

 - Observers guidance